Emiliano Moretti: International career

 Moretti was in Italy's squad in the 1998 UEFA European Under-16 Championship, which the Azzurrini lost to Republic of Ireland in the final.
-With the under-21, he won the UEFA European Under-21 Football Championship and a bronze medal at the 2004 Summer Olympics football tournament.
+With the under-21, he won the UEFA European Under-21 Championship and a bronze medal at the 2004 Summer Olympics football tournament.

 On 9 November 2014, he was called up to the senior national team by Antonio Conte ahead of a UEFA Euro 2016 qualifying match against Croatia and a friendly against Albania.
 On 18 November, he was deployed as a starter in Genoa during a 1–0 win against Albania, becoming, at 33 years, 5 months and 7 days, the oldest player to debut for Italy.
 He made his second and final appearance for Italy a 1–1 friendly draw against England in Turin on 31 March 2015.

 Style of play

 A naturally left-footed defender, Moretti was originally an attacking left-back, but throughout his career he has often been used as a central defender.
 He is noted for his physicality, good positional sense, excellent technique, and ability in the air.